United Grand Paris at MIPIM | 15-18 March 2022 | C12 Pavilion

-In parallel to this extraordinary construction project already underway, the Paris Region is investing 25 billion euros in the ‘Transport Revolution’ with the aim of modernizing and reinforcing the existing network to guarantee users’ comfort, improved safety, more rapid commutes and reduced environmental impact.
+In parallel to this extraordinary construction project already underway, Paris Region is investing 35 billion euros in the ‘Transport Revolution’ with the aim of modernizing and reinforcing the existing network to guarantee users’ comfort, improved safety, more rapid commutes and reduced environmental impact.

 The Olympic and Paralympic games are a catalyst for change

 Hosting the Olympic and Paralympic games in 2024 will enable the construction of new facilities and housing leaving a useful legacy for the local population.
-The 50-hectare Olympic and Paralympic village will, upon completion, comprise 3,000 homes, 2 hotels, 100,000 sq. m of business space and 12,000 sq.m of services.
+The 50-hectare Athletes' village will, upon completion, comprise 2,500 homes, 1 hotel, 100,000 sq. m of business space and 12,000 sq.m of services.
 This urban regeneration project attests to the unique opportunity proffered by the two games to consolidate the economic attractiveness of the region, especially in the north of Grand Paris where 4,500 homes, an aquatic center and arena will be built.